 In aerospace and automotive, manufacturers aggressively pursue weight reduction because lighter products provide better fuel economy.
 The most recent discovery is that composite materials offer a serious advantage in weight reduction.
 Explaining its innovative approach to aircraft design, Airbus notes, “Composite materials maximize weight reduction — as they typically are 20% lighter than aluminum –- and are known to be more reliable than other traditional metallic materials, leading to reduced aircraft maintenance costs, and a lower number of inspections during service.”

 Everyone in simulation wants a piece of the composite action.
 This has led to Autodesk’s acquisition of Firehole Technologies, Siemens PLM Software’s acquisition of Vistagy, MSC Software’s acquisition of E-Xtream, and more.
-This week, ANSYS joined the gold rush by gobbling up EVEN, based in Zurich, Switzerland.
-Continue reading
+This week, ANSYS joined the gold rush by gobbling up EVEN, based in Zurich, Switzerland. →']);" class="more-link">Continue reading